 Consider the cost-per-year-of-use before you buy, not just the cost.

 Clad stainless steel is our number one pick for electric stoves because it's our number one pick for good quality cookware that lasts (no matter which stove you have).

 Good quality clad stainless is safe, durable, and great to cook with.
 Most brands come with a lifetime warranty.

 Clad stainless steel is versatile cookware that you can use for anything, so it's a great choice for sets.
 It's the best choice for sauce pans and stock pots because it's safe, durable, and not too heavy.
 It's also great for sauté pans and skillets, although you may want cast iron, carbon steel, or nonstick for special uses like high heat searing and eggs.

 We recommend getting a set of clad stainless steel, then adding to your collection with the other pieces you want.

 What to Look For

 Weight: Look for cookware that's thick and heavy--as heavy as you can comfortably handle.
 Thicker, heavier cookware will heat more evenly and hold heat better than thin cookware.
 Most people are happy with the weight of All-Clad D3, which is the industry standard for clad stainless cookware.
 These pans are 2.6 mm thick, with a heating core of 1.7mm.
-You can go much heavier, as in Demeyere Industry (3mm thick) and Demeyere Atlantis (3.7mm on the Proline skillet, 2mm copper on the straight-sided pieces), but many people find it too heavy to handle comfortably.
+You can go heavier, as with Demeyere Industry (3mm thick) and Demeyere Atlantis (3.7mm on the Proline skillet, 2mm copper on the straight-sided pieces), but many people find it too heavy to handle easily.

 Warranty: Look for at least 30 years to lifetime.
 No clad stainless brand should have a warranty less than this.